OCU intends to remove frescoes and wall paintings from seized Odesa church

 A fresco depicting St. Alexander Nevsky.
 Photo: open sources

 The Odesa Eparchy of the OCU stated that the takeover of the St. Alexander Nevsky Church from the UOC was “an act of restoring historical justice,” noting that the church’s rector, Fr.
 Viktor Hradomskyi, has been listed on the Myrotvorets website and was stripped of Ukrainian citizenship by President Zelensky.
-The statement also indicated that the church’s frescoes and murals would be removed.
+The statement also indicated that the church’s frescoes and wall paintings would be removed.

 “Frescoes and murals depicting Russian historical figures who have no connection to the saints of universal Orthodoxy will be replaced in accordance with Orthodox canonical tradition and the realities of contemporary Ukraine,” the statement reads.